SmartLayer/whisper.cpp/voice_typing_notes/METHODS.md

 **Frontend (typing mechanism):**

-All voice typing solutions on Linux use keyboard simulation tools (`xdotool`, `ydotool`, `wtype`, or `pyautogui`).
-Virtual keyboards and IME frameworks are not used for voice typing because keyboard simulation is simpler, more reliable, and works universally across all applications.
-The existing `voice_typing_single_shot.sh` script already implements the standard frontend correctly using ydotool/xdotool.
+Voice typing solutions on Linux use input injection tools.
+Virtual keyboards and IME frameworks are not used for voice typing because input injection is simpler, more reliable, and works universally across all applications.

+**For Ubuntu 25.04 (GNOME 47+):** Use `libei` as the recommended modern approach.
+It's more secure (no root/uinput access), compositor-aware, and supports full Unicode for all languages.
+This wasn't available on older systems (GNOME before version 45), which is why older tools like ydotool exist.

+**For other systems:** Use `wtype` (any Wayland compositor with Unicode support), `ydotool` (universal Wayland with keyboard-layout limitations), or `xdotool` (X11 only).

+**For multilingual/non-Latin scripts:** You must use `libei` or `wtype`.
+Tools like `xdotool` and `ydotool` cannot type Chinese, Japanese, Arabic, Korean, or other characters outside your keyboard layout.

+**Note:** The existing `voice_typing_single_shot.sh` script uses ydotool/xdotool for broad compatibility.
+Consider migrating to libei for better security and Unicode support on Ubuntu 25.04.

 **Backend (speech recognition):**